Learn how to create an impressive fact sheet and get access to Bit’s smart pre-made fact sheet template! Read on…

 Fact sheets play a huge role in PR, sales, onboarding of new employees, pitching to investors, providing a company overview to partners and clients, etc. It’s an easy way to make sure all of these entities are able to understand the key parts of your business quickly and effectively.

-A fact sheet is a short document, usually, a single page long, which comprises information and data about a company, startup, organization or the product or service they provide.
+A fact sheet, also known as a factsheet and fact file is a one-sheet document, usually, a single page long, which comprises information and data about a company, startup, organization, or the product or service they provide.

 A fact sheet lists all the key information, facts, and figures around a particular topic, in a visual manner, with the help of files, charts, images, etc.